 Etienne on why identifying devices is hard:

 “Well I guess there are three things that make it challenging.
-Probably the thing that was most obvious when I show was showing those electrical traces, and that’s that these devices overlap with one another all the time.
+Probably the thing that was most obvious when I show those electrical traces, and that’s that these devices overlap with one another all the time.
 You know I used to work with speech recognition previously, and if you’re doing speech recognition and two people start talking simultaneously, we just say ‘well, this is too hard, we’re not even gonna try.’
 But with electrical devices, you know your refrigerator is going to turn on, while your microwave oven is on, while the dishwasher is going, and so you have to deal with this overlay of appliances all the time.
 So that’s one thing that makes it hard.

 “The second thing is that your time scales can be so different.
 So I was showing you like, the way the dryer’s motor turns on, which is a second or less, and then for an hour the oven will run, so you have to get these things right on these very different time scales, which is quite a challenge.